The purpose of quarantine is to separate a healthy person from others while they are monitored for the possible development of COVID-19.

 Reasons for quarantine

-Students may directed by Cornell University, Cornell Health, or the Tompkins County Health Department (TCHD) to quarantine for any of the following reasons.
+Students may directed by Cornell University, Cornell Health, or the Tompkins County Health Department (TCHD) to quarantine.

 How to quarantine

 Students may be directed to quarantine in their off-campus residence if the contact tracer determines they can do so safely and according to the guidelines set by Tompkins County Health Department.
 On-campus students may not quarantine in residence hall rooms.